 + What is a Birth Doula?

-A Birth Doula is a person trained and experienced in childbirth who provides continuous physical, emotional and informational support to the mother before, during and just after childbirth.
+A Birth Doula is a person trained and experienced in childbirth who provides continuous physical, emotional and informational support to the laboring person before, during and just after birth.

 + Where does the word “Doula” come from?

 The word “Doula” comes from ancient Greek, meaning “Woman’s servant.”
-Throughout history and in much of the world today, a care of women support a woman through labor and birth, giving back rubs and providing continuous emotional support.
-Like their historical counterparts, birth doulas know how to help a woman in labor feel better.
+Throughout history and in much of the world today, a care of women support a woman through labor and birth, providing continuous physical emotional support.
+Like their historical counterparts, Birth Doulas know how to help a woman in labor feel better.
 However, today’s doulas are much more diverse than their predecessors.
-This scope of professional support includes men and women from a wide range of ages and cultural backgrounds.
+This scope of professional support includes men and women from a wide range of ages, educational and cultural backgrounds.

 + How can having a Doula help my labor & birth?